 Project information is approximate and subject to change

-Article 10 applications that have received a completeness determination will be deemed complete under the new 94-c process, while projects currently undergoing the Article 10 siting process can choose to either remain in Article 10 or opt-in to 94-c.
+Article 10 applications that had already received a completeness determination are deemed complete under the new 94-c process, while projects currently undergoing the Article 10 siting process can choose to either remain in Article 10 or opt-in to 94-c.
 The 94-c regulations issued by ORES include an expedited permitting process to account for matters and issues already presented and resolved in the alternate Article 10 proceedings.

 Outside of the 94-c public comment period and requirements, Riverside Solar is committed to ongoing stakeholder and community engagement; including maintaining the “Public Involvement Program (PIP) Plan” log, even though it is not a 94-c requirement.

 From the date of its receipt of a permit application, ORES has 60 days to make a completeness determination.
 After a completeness determination, draft permit conditions will be issued by ORES for public comment.
 Within the comment period, the host municipalities must submit a statement indicating whether the proposed renewable energy facility complies with applicable local laws.
 ORES must issue a final decision on the siting permit within one year of the date on which the application is deemed complete.
 See below for a full diagram of the 94-c process, from pre-application activities through the start of construction.

 On February 23, 2022, Riverside Solar filed its Supplement to the 94-c permit application in response to the Notice of Incomplete Application.
 Application materials can be found on the DMM under DMM Matter Number 21-00752 and are available in the 'Project resources' section below.

 On December 17, 2021, Riverside Solar received a Notice of Incomplete Application from ORES.